Flat Arch ruins in Casco Viejo, with preserved stone façade and adjacent white colonial bell tower.

 standing as a testament to architectural ambition and Panama’s global destiny

-If you’ve wandered Casco Viejo’s historic streets, chances are you’ve passed this weathered brick arch without realizing its monumental role in Panama’s history.
-Known as “El Arco Chato,” this humble relic held up more than a crumbling wall — it held up Panama’s promise to the world.
+If you’ve wandered Casco Viejo’s (also known as San Felipe) historic streets, chances are you’ve passed this weathered brick arch without realizing its monumental role in Panama’s history.
+Known as “El Arco Chato,” (Flat Arch Casco Viejo) this humble relic held up more than a crumbling wall it held up Panama’s promise to the world.
+Let’s walk through the past, and into the story of how this silent structure helped define the future of a nation.

 A Symbol of Colonial Ambition

 In the 1670s, Spanish Jesuits constructed the Flat Arch Casco Viejo as part of their grand church and convent.
 It was an engineering feat: its near-flat profile defied architectural norms of the day.
-Over the centuries, fires and abandonment brought the surrounding structures down — but the Flat Arch Casco Viejo remained.
+Over the centuries, fires and abandonment brought the surrounding structures down but the Flat Arch Casco Viejo remained.

 View from inside the Flat Arch ruins in Casco Viejo, showing arched stone walls and a gated entrance framing a colonial building across the street.